Saving the World: How Forests Inspired Global Efforts to Stop Climate Change from 1770 to the Present

 Author Biography

-Brett M. Bennett is associate professor of history at Western Sydney University, Australia, and the University of Johannesburg, South Africa.
-His books include Plantations and Protected Areas: A Global History of Forest Management.
-Gregory A. Barton is professor of history at Western Sydney University, Australia, and the University of Johannesburg, South Africa.
-His books include The Global History of Organic Farming.
+Brett M. Bennett (Author) Brett M. Bennett is Associate Professor of History at Western Sydney University, Australia, and Visiting Professor in the Department of History in the Faculty of Humanities at the University of Johannesburg, South Africa.
+His publications include Plantations and Protected Areas: A Global History of Forest Management (2015).
+Gregory A. Barton (Author) Gregory A. Barton is Professor of History at Western Sydney University, Australia, and Visiting Professor in the Department of History in the Faculty of Humanities at the University of Johannesburg, South Africa.
+His publications include The Global History of Organic Farming (2018).